DataThirstLtd/azure.databricks.cicd.tools/README.md

 Deploys a Secret value to Databricks, this can be a key to a storage account or a password etc. The secret must be created within a scope which will be created for you if it does not exist.

+### Key Vault backed secret scopes

-Please note that the Databricks REST API currently does not support the adding of Key Vault backed scopes so these commands cannot either.
+Please note that the Databricks REST API currently only supports adding of Key Vault backed scopes using AAD User credentials (NOT Service Principals).
+Please use the AzContext connect method as an AAD User.

 ## Cluster Management